HPCE/hpce-2018-cw3/readme.md

 libraries.

-Use your chosen development environment to compile the three files, resulting in `make_world`, `step_world` and `render_world` (you can have them build in whatever directory you like).
+Use your chosen development environment to compile the three files, resulting in `bin/make_world`, `bin/step_world` and `bin/render_world` (you can have them build in whatever directory you like).
 If you now
 do:

-	make_world 10 0.1
+	bin/make_world 10 0.1

-You'll see it create a text description of a heat world.
+You'll see it create a text description of a heat world (you may want to make your terminal larger, or look at it in a text file.
 At the top is the header, describing the dimensions of the world, and the propagation constant (0.1 in this case).
 The propagation constant measures how fast heat migrates between conductive cells in this world, so a constant of 0.01 would result in slower